 It can take between one and five days for the payment to be credited to your bank account, depending on the type of transaction.
 Payments made in person are credited quicker than payments made over the internet.
 However, the acquirer will credit your merchant account for your transactions in accordance with the terms of your service agreement.

 In the same way, personal credit scores have an impact on the interest you pay on financial products, high-risk merchants are likely to pay higher fees or have less favourable payment terms.
-High-risk merchants could be businesses which operate in areas such as travel or gambling, or take all or most of their payments on a ‘customer not present’ basis (in telephone or over the phone), which are subject to higher incidences of fraud.
+High-risk merchants could be businesses that operate in areas such as travel or gambling or take all or most of their payments on a ‘customer not present’ basis (in telephone or over the phone), which are subject to higher incidences of fraud.

 There are several costs to take into account in the whole process: the merchant service charge (MSC), which is the fee for every transaction, payment gateway fees for payments taken online or over the phone, and authorisation fees.